What is the RAMPART study?

-Individuals will only be able to take part in RAMPART if the hospital where they are being treated is participating in the trial.
+Patients will only be able to take part in RAMPART if the hospital where they are being treated is participating in the trial.
 The study is currently open to recruitment at hospitals throughout the UK and will soon be opening in Australia, France, New Zealand and Spain.
 Please refer to the Site Map for more details of recruiting sites.

 Not everyone who has undergone surgery for their kidney cancer will be able to participate in the study.
 Some tests will have to be conducted first to see whether they are suitable to take part.

 Patients will need to have a CT scan to see if any cancer is still present in their body after surgery.
 If cancer is present they won’t be able to enter the study, but there are other treatment options available that their doctor will discuss with them.